Azhrei/introduction-to-go/README.md

 and maybe syntax hilighting (the Go Playground has it!).

-I would like to see the whole thing work from port 80 so that I can run it from my web site (which the provider restricts from opening arbitrary incoming ports).
+I would like to see the whole thing work from port 80 so that I can run it from my web site (my hosting provider restricts me from opening arbitrary incoming ports).
 This might be possible just using the `-base` command line option, but I haven't checked.
 Note that the web socket interface needs to be able to connect to port 80 as well,